crispitagorico/sigkernel/README.md

 ### Run Experiments
 All the experiments can be found in `notebooks/`.

+To reproduce the error distribution plots and time performance analysis execute all cells in `notebooks/performance_analysis.ipynb`

 To reproduce the time series classification results execute all cells in `notebooks/time_series_classification.ipynb`.
 The results will also be saved to `results/`.

 To reproduce the time series prediction results and plots exectue all cells in `notebooks/prediction_bitcoin_prices.ipynb`